KostyaSha/github-integration-plugin/README.md

   - [x] have one Global configuration
   - [x] reuse credentials lookup

+## Installation

+The only release now is in [Experimental Update Center](https://jenkins-ci.org/content/experimental-plugins-update-center/).
+Which is also the preferred way of installation.

+If you don't want to change your Update Center, you can the download the `.hpi` from a mirror http://mirrors.jenkins-ci.org/plugins/github-pullrequest/ and upload it to Jenkins Plugin Manager.

 ## TODO:

  - [x] review injected variables in Cause and String parameters